-The Emergency Response Scholarship Fund aims to help students struggling with expenses such as food, housing, course materials, and health care during the pandemic.
+The COVID-19 Student Support Scholarship aims to help students struggling with expenses such as food, housing, course materials, and health care during the pandemic.

 During each round of funding, we awarded grants to eligible applicants with the greatest level of demonstrated need.
 Most students received grants in the amount of $1,000 or $2,000.
 Adler University is committed to supporting our students who are experiencing financial hardships during the pandemic.
 We continue to identify and pursue additional funding opportunities to support students.